litmuschaos/litmus-docs/website/docs/user-guides/uninstall-litmus.md

 ### Delete the Deployments

-To remove the respective deployments of the ChaosAgents you need to manually delete them.
+To remove the respective deployments of the Chaos Delegates you need to manually delete them.

 ```bash
 kubectl delete deployment chaos-operator-ce event-tracker workflow-controller chaos-exporter -n <AGENT_NAMESPACE>